sc-ventures/cloudbreak-documentation/docs/os-create.md

-## Creating a Cluster on OpenStack
+## Creating a cluster on OpenStack

 {!docs/common/create-a1.md!}
 | Region | Select the region in which you would like to launch your cluster. |